 Isabella Freedman Jewish Retreat Center, Falls Village, CT

-With Diane Bloomfield, Nancy Wolfson, Julie Emden, and Rachel Dewan
+With Diane Bloomfield, Nancy Wolfson, and Julie Emden

 Eating in community is a central part of Jewish practice and celebration.
 Rabbi Nachman teaches that Torah can teach us how to eat.
 In this retreat we will taste how eating together builds community as we take ourTorah study together “to the table,” literally through daily Torah study, yoga practice, and conscious eating sessions.
 We will expand the concept of eating through awareness of the ways we are nourished by our study, breath, movements, yoga, and each other.

 Each morning, the teachers will lead a full Iyengar yoga practice that is integrated with a Jewish teaching.
 In each session, we will focus on a different family of thoughtfully sequenced yoga poses including standing poses, forward bends, baby back bends, and beginning inversions, so that throughout the week we will cover a wide and balanced range of poses.
 These yoga sessions are suitable for all levels of experience.
 Trained Torah Yoga assistants will be available to help individual students adapt the poses as needed.

 Each afternoon, we will learn the Torah text from that morning’s practice through classical shiurim (teacher-led Torah), group discussions, and traditional Jewish chevruta (study with a partner).
 Knowledge of Hebrew is not necessary because we will examine original Hebrew texts together with their English translations.
 At the end of each day, the afternoon Torah study sessions will be integrated back into a series of restorative yoga postures and breath work.

 In the early mornings and late afternoons, there will be Torah Yoga classes offered to the whole community by alumni of the Torah Yoga program.
 There will also be the opportunity to join the Davenen Leadership Training Institute community for prayer services.